arusnmi/Drunk_drowsy_monitor_atpempt_2/README.md

 # Model usage and training prameaters
 Mediapipe is a model that uses a mesh model for face detection, which is nesscary for EAR, MAR and head tilt ration.
 I used the in built Facemesh model that mediapipe uses, and to calcluate the EAR, MAR, and head tilt, Iwould take every training image, and calcluate the metrics, then i would save thise metrics in a csv file and then calcluate the avrage values to get each value. using the Facemesh model i use the points placed for eyes to calcluate the EAR, and the points for th mouth to calcluate MAR.
-Then i used the points of the left cheek and right cheek to mesure head tilt
+Then i used the points of the left cheek and right cheek to mesure head tilt. i then based on the avrages , i fine tuened the numbers to calcluate the final resualts given th the metrics. i would use the steramlit interfacce to then mesure the values for EAR and MAR to fine tune them futher.

 # Metirc and accruacy:

 this is directly from the JSON file in the reposetroy:
 {
-  "EAR_threshold": 0.28671591397985224,
+  "EAR_threshold": 0.2,
   "EAR_metrics": {
     "precision": 0.6666666666666666,
     "recall": 0.7142857142857143,